-The Crazy DPT Protocol for Rapid Fat Loss and Accelerated Muscle Gain
+The Crazy Pyramid Training Protocol for Rapid Fat Loss and Accelerated Muscle Gain

 Both of these posts have a particular theme in mind: When you don’t have access to a kick-ass gym, you still have access to kick-ass workout protocols, and therefore can still get kick-ass results.

 Today, I want to talk to you about one of the more “advanced” training methods I use in such situations.

 As I mentioned in the Vegas post, while I love bodyweight workouts, I’m really a gym-rat to the core.
 However, I don’t care much for hotel gyms when I’m traveling, mainly because they are never stocked well enough to allow me to perform a scheduled workout from whatever program I’m on.

 So, obviously, if I want to get a good lift in while I’m on the road (or in a limited facility of any kind), I need to look at some other methods.

 And, that, of course, is my subtle segue into today’s post about just one such method—Descending Pyramid Training (DPT), which is an exceptionally adjustable and customizable protocol that, due to its nature, can be used to burn fat while building muscle.

 You see, DPT programs are designed with a few specific things in mind: stimulating muscle tissue to create an environment suitable for muscle growth; and increasing the overall metabolic response that will enable you to burn fat without entering into an energy deficit that would make hypertrophy impossible.

 Descending Pyramid Training is a method that has been used for decades by some of the world’s most successful athletes.
 In fact, the Big Man Himself, Mr. Arnold Schwarzenegger, was a strong advocate and implemented pyramid training of all types (especially DPT) extensively in his training.